Ireland visa 🇮🇪

-Ireland is part of Europe with capital at Dublin.
 Bhutanese citizens need visa for travelling to Ireland as tourist.
 The stay is usually Short stay with a period of 90 days and visa expires in 90 days.
-Applicant is required to be present when applying for visa and there are total 12 documents required.
-You can also find useful tips from fellow travellers.
+Applicant is required to be present when applying for visa and a total of 12 documents are required.
+You can also find visa exemptions and useful tips from fellow travellers.

 You should apply for a visa 3 months before you travel.